niess/pumas-luajit/docs/docs/api/data/TopographyDataset.md

 !!! note
     The structure of the set cannot be modified.
 The properties of its members are mutable however, e.g. their offset.
-The set also supports addition and subtraction operations with a `number` resultint resulting in all its data members being offset.
+The set also supports addition and subtraction operations with a `number` resulting in all its data members being offset.
     {: .justify }
 </div>